 Confidential – Compounding & Filling Suite

-Cyma Builders and Construction Managers were retained by a confidential client to construct a new manufacturing suite with a corresponding compounding suite at their New Jersey facility.
+Cyma Builders and Construction Managers was retained by a confidential client to construct a new manufacturing suite with a corresponding compounding suite at their New Jersey facility.
 The project was commissioned to fulfill the manufacturing needs of a new client that had recently been entered into a contract to manufacture certain products.

 The 8,500 SF clean room was constructed to GMP EU classification and within the footprint of an active cGMP manufacturing facility.
 At the onset of the project, Cyma had to take extensive precautions to ensure the construction activities would not affect the active pharmaceutical manufacturing operations that were being conducted directly adjacent to the new suite.
 These precautions included clean room temporary partitions, strategic placement of negative air machines to ensure the control of dust and maintain pressure, as well as a diligent clean up effort to ensure that no dust or construction debris migrated into the plant.
 Cyma was also directly responsible for the flow of the contractors on site and ensuring they did not deviate from approved egress pathways.
 The FDA, EU, and the manufacturer’s clients conducted several routine and surprise audits during construction without having a single observation that could be attributed to the construction team.